ilhamadikusuma31/Game-Jam-theme-is-Bug/README.md

 # Game-Jam-theme-is-Bug

-We're taking part in a game competition hosted by Game Off 2021 on itch.io.
+taking part in a game competition hosted by Game Off 2021 on itch.io.
 The theme is bug

+BUG'M
+M for the Mosquito
-the concept of the game is that we as players must be able to repel mosquitoes so that humans are not exposed to mosquitoes
+Inspired when I live in a boarding house the concept of the game is that we as players must be able to repel mosquitoes so that humans are not exposed to mosquitoes